Evaluating Elbow Pain While Lifting

 Overloading with Too Much Weight

+While progressive overload is essential to training, there gets to be a point when it is too much.
 Overloading your elbows with too much weight on an exercise can definitely be a problem and cause elbow pain while you are lifting.
 Whether that be the bench press, overhead press, or a bicep curl variation, too much weight can lead to improper form or even over gripping.
-Poor form can lead to elbow pain and injury.
+Poor form can lead to elbow pain and injury, which can keep you out of the gym.

 As mentioned above, elbow pain while lifting is often associated with tennis elbow, also known as lateral epicondylitis, is often associated with the forearm muscle responsible for the extension of the wrists and fingers, and it is called the Extensor Carpi Radialis Brevis (ECRB).
 When this muscle starts to weaken from overuse, microscopic tears can form in the extensor where it attaches to the outer bump on the elbow (lateral epicondyle), causing pain and inflammation, which is also known as “tennis elbow”.